gozdemadendere/My_Portfolio_Projects/Eniac Data Cleaning and Storytelling Project/README.md

 ### Project Objectives & Overview
 #### 1. Business Problem

-Eniac is an E-Commerce company.
-Its catalog is 100% technology products, mainly based on Apple compatible (high quality) accessories.
+Eniac is an E-Commerce company that sells 100% technology products, mainly based on Apple-compatible (high-quality) accessories.

-Specifically, they ask us to analyze and advise whether it is beneficial to discount products.
+Specifically, they ask us to analyze and advise **whether it is beneficial to discount products.**

 #### 2. Purpose of the Project
 The main goal of this project is to implement the data cleaning and data quality process, which includes: